chainHero/heroes-service/README.md

 See instructions from the Docker website: [docker.com/docker-for-windows](https://docs.docker.com/docker-for-windows/install/)

 ### b.
 Docker Compose
+**Docker-compose version 1.8 or greater is required.**

-We are currently unable to manage multiple containers at once, to do so, we need **docker-compose 1.8+**.
+We are currently unable to manage multiple containers at once, to do so, we need **docker-compose**.

 #### Linux